Henry Hartsfield

-Henry Warren Hartsfield Jr. (November 21, 1933 – July 17, 2014) was a United States Air Force Colonel and NASA astronaut who logged over 480 hours in space.
+Henry Warren Hartsfield Jr. (November 21, 1933 – July 17, 2014) was a colonel in the United States Air Force and a NASA astronaut who logged over 480 hours in space.
 He was inducted into the United States Astronaut Hall of Fame in 2006.

 Personal data

-Henry Hartsfield was born in Birmingham, Alabama on November 21, 1933.
+Henry Hartsfield was born in Birmingham, Alabama, on November 21, 1933.
 He was married to the former Judy Frances Massey of Princeton, North Carolina, and had two daughters.

 Education

-Hartsfield graduated from West End High School, Birmingham, Alabama.
-He later earned a Bachelor of Science degree in Physics from Auburn University in 1954, where he was a member of the Delta Chi fraternity.
-Hartsfield performed graduate work in physics at Duke University and in Astronautics at the U.S. Air Force Institute of Technology at Wright-Patterson Air Force Base.
+Hartsfield graduated from West End High School in Birmingham, Alabama.
+He later earned a Bachelor of Science degree in physics from Auburn University in 1954, where he was a member of the Delta Chi fraternity.
+Hartsfield performed graduate work in physics at Duke University and in astronautics at the U.S. Air Force Institute of Technology at Wright-Patterson Air Force Base.
 He was also awarded a Master of Science degree in Engineering Science from the University of Tennessee in 1971.